sharmad/HA-Bastion-Terraform-AWS-EIP/README.md

-# HA-Bastion-Terraform-AWS-EIP
+# Highly Available Bastion Host in AWS implemented with Terraform

-Highly Available Bastion Host in AWS implemented with Terraform
+A module to create a HA Bastion Host on AWS which runs in an Autoscaling Group (ASG).